They were longing for a better country—

 a land flowing with the riches of our Father’s grace.

-We look forward to a city with eternal foundations, a city designed and built by God (Heb 11:10 NLT).
+We look forward to a city with eternal foundations, a city designed and built by God (Hebrews 11:10 NLT).